rowcased/rowcased.github.io/codewars.md

 <h2 id="moderator"><br>4.
 Site Moderator</h2>

 Another great feature of Codewars is that it's maintained by members, largely an unofficial network of power-users with full site privileges.
-On any given day I may take part in a variety of activities to assist other members or contribute to maintaining the overall quality of the site.
+On any given day I may take part in a variety of activities to assist other members with their code or contribute to maintaining the overall quality of the site.

 * answer questions on the dashboard
 * address suggestions made for kata